Academic Programs

 The Certificate program enhances students' understanding of Deaf culture while developing fluency in American Sign Language (ASL).
 This program is especially beneficial for those pursuing careers in related fields, including Early Childhood Associate and Nursing.

-Participants gain access to a rich sign language environment and valuable resources, including the North Dakota School for the Deaf, which provides unique learning opportunities.
+Participants gain access to a rich sign language environment and valuable resources, including the North Dakota School for the Deaf.
+The school provides unique learning opportunities.

 American Sign Language also fulfills Humanities credit requirements.
-Students who prefer an alternative to traditional History or Art courses can earn academic credit while developing communication skills in ASL.
+Students seeking an alternative to History or Art courses can earn credit while developing communication skills.

 Hands-on Experience

 Students gain practical interpreting skills through real-life experiences in an ASL internship.
-Those pursuing a degree in ASL will have the opportunity to train with professional interpreters, working directly with Deaf individuals to ensure valuable, hands-on learning.
+Students pursuing an ASL degree can train with professional interpreters.
+They will work directly with Deaf individuals to gain valuable, hands-on experience.

 Curriculum Overview | ||